ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * Ghost Track
 * Many useful keyboard shortcuts (inspired by FL and Reason)
 * Can display notes with note cut effects and delayed ones
+* Scale highlighting can be changed (None, Minor scale, Major scale, Instrument scale, Automatic scale)
+* Many useful options to change the behavior for your own taste
-* and more...
+* And more...

 ## Important

 * Dragging notes currently not possible, use arrow keys
-* Its using always the instrument, which is used in the pattern.
+* It's using always the instrument, which is used in the pattern.
 In an empty pattern, its using the current active instrument

 ## Install

-Download latest version from official tool page:<br>https://www.renoise.com/tools/simple-pianoroll
+Download the latest version from official tool page:<br>https://www.renoise.com/tools/simple-pianoroll

 Alternative download the latest build here and drop it onto Renoise:<br>https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/out/com.duftetools.SimplePianoroll.xrnx

 ## How to edit a track

-Just right click on a track and choose "Edit with Simple Pianoroll ...":<br>
+Just right-click on a track and choose "Edit with Simple Pianoroll ...":<br>
 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/openit.gif?raw=true" width="300">

 ## Mouse actions